Water wise gardening

 Know when to water:

-To know when an area requires watering takes practise.
+To know when an area requires watering takes practice.
 Factors such as the temperature, soil and time of day will influence this.
 And thus the best test is always the finger test – feel the soil to a depth of a few centimetres.
 Sometimes the soil surface looks dry, but it may still be moist enough further down.
 You can also use a bamboo stick or a thin piece of wire to test the same way – if there is moist soil sitting on the stick when you remove it from the soil, you know it’s not yet time to water.

 Deep watering vs. frequent shallow watering: